joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/28/books/review/wendy-cope-collected-poems.html

 **If Spurs aren't signing Morgan Gibbs-White, who are the closest alternatives?**\
-`Tottenham's move for Gibbs-White appears to have failed - which other players come closest to matching his fairly unusual skill set?`\
+`Tottenham's move for the Forest midfielder appears to have failed - so which players are near to matching his fairly unusual skill set?`\
 https://nytimes.com/athletic/6520255/2025/07/28/gibbs-white-alternatives-tottenham/

 **Morecambe facing National League expulsion amid financial woes**\